brendena/MathEquations-Extension/readme.md

 ## Testing Locally
 In **/src/ContentScripts/Js/content.js** you can add this line **constructUi();** and it will load the extensions when the page loads.

+### Chrome
+Go to extensions page and hit "LOAD UNPACKED" and you should be able to input the dist folder.

 ### Firefox
 At **about:debugging** you can add extension locally.